Welcome to the website of the New Zealand Parole Board.

 Non media should contact Tel: 0800 727 653 or firstname.lastname@example.org.

-To request a decision on a particular offender, complete the Request for New Zealand Parole Board Decision form [pdf v5.1;270kb], which may be emailed or posted to the Board.
+For media requesting a decision on a particular offender, complete the Request for New Zealand Parole Board Decision form [pdf v5.1;270kb], which may be emailed or posted to email@example.com.